Definition & Testing Information

 Assessment and Identification for the Gifted Program

 Per state guidelines, students are assessed with a minimum of three criteria in a combination of qualitative and quantitative instruments.
-They may include nationally normed school abilities tests, nationally standardized normed achievement tests, and Teacher and/or Parent Rating Scales.
+They may include nationally normed school abilities tests, nationally standardized normed achievement tests, and Teacher and Parent Rating Scales.
 These assessments are collected to create a student profile to identify the student's strengths and weaknesses.
-Each student's profile is individually evaluated by the Gifted Committee through a blind (no name) process.
 A student clearly qualifies for Gifted services if the majority of the evidence on the profile falls within the High and/or Superior ranges on the profile.

 How does the testing work?